python-jsonschema/jsonschema/docs/validate.rst

         supplied checker.

         :argument str format: the format that the decorated function will check
-        :argument Exception raises: the exception(s) raised by the decorated function when an invalid instance is found.
-The exception object will be accessible as the :attr:`ValidationError.cause` attribute of the resulting validation error.
+        :argument Exception raises: the exception(s) raised
+            by the decorated function when an invalid instance is found.
+The exception object will be accessible as the :attr:`~jsonschema.exceptions.ValidationError.cause` attribute
+            of the resulting validation error.